madprops/airc/README.md

 Bot: I'm glad that 4 is the correct answer!
 ```

-Set it to 0 to disable it.
+Set it to 0 to disable it completely.

 ---